 Choose Between Track 1: NOLA City Politics/Policy Research

 POLA 4110: Policy Research Shop (required) — taught by Brian Brox

 This class creates a partnership between city government and Tulane students in order to address issues of concern to the city and increase students’ civic engagement.
-In this course, the professor solicits policy topics from local elected and appointed officials and bureaucrats and the students write policy briefs on these issue areas.
+In this course, the professor solicits policy topics from the City of New Orleans and appointed officials and bureaucrats and the students write policy briefs on these issues related to poverty, crime, and education in New Orleans.
 In exchange for the policy brief, policy sponsors agree to allow the students to present their findings at an official forum, such as a city council meeting.
-Students will spend 20 hours per semester working for an office in City Hall as part of a required service learning element.
+Students will spend 20 hours per semester conducting research for an office in City Hall as part of a required service learning element.